adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 Tutorial steps:

-      0. Prerequisites (set up Analytics report suite, mobile property, Assurance).
+      1. Prerequisites (set up Analytics report suite, mobile property, Assurance).
 List out required permissions for this tutorial: Analytics, Schema creation, Data Collection (Launch tags), Datastream view and edit, Assurance.

+Install Edge Network & Edge Identity in Launch - Edge Bridge does not have a card here
+Analytics should remain installed in Launch for production app versions.
+Publish the changes

+////////// END: OUTLINE

 ## Prerequisites
 - A timestamp enabled report suite is configured for mobile data collection.